willroberts/tactics/README.md

 ## To Do

 * 100% test coverage
+* Keep packages as separate as possible and remove any tight coupling
 * Cursor graphics for menu
 * Input Handling (package `input`)
 * Fonts (package `text` or `label`)